日本語

 Research Summary

-In parallel, another team in our lab investigates how lineage-committed cells can de-differentiate and acquire pluripotency, a process known as “reprogramming.”
+In parallel, our lab investigates how lineage-committed cells can de-differentiate and acquire pluripotency, a process known as “reprogramming.”
 We utilize a cell-fusion system that allows for the initiation of reprogramming within 24 hours and have established multiple systems to study fused cells at the single-cell level.
-Our future work aims to provide important insights into the mechanisms of lineage commitment, pluripotency, and reprogramming, as well as to understand the genome instability that is known to arise during the establishment of induced pluripotent stem (iPS) cells.
+Our future work aims to provide important insights into the mechanisms of lineage commitment, pluripotency, and reprogramming, as well as to understand the genome instability that is arise during the establishment of induced pluripotent stem (iPS) cells.

 2024_tsubouchi_en_main_visual.jpg